noahehall/theBookOfNoah/0current/hashicorp/terraform.md

     # ^^ terraform manages the shutdown and restart
     terraform apply # apply based on main.tf "main.plan" # use the plan in file "main.plan"
+      -var "key=value" # set input var on the fly, not saved to stated

     # review the statefile created by terraform apply
     terraform show